Star Wars (2015 comic book): Characters and development

 Aaron said in 2014, "We wanted this to feel like the movies.
 We wanted to feel like we were hired to do the direct sequel to the original film ...
 It's very much a team book and we've got all the main players here.
 Luke, Han, Leia, Chewie, the droids, and Darth Vader all get big moments in this first arc, and that's our core cast going forward."
 He explained that Luke's story is a main thrust of the comic, considering where the character is at this point in the timeline, adding:

 Aaron also noted that Han is in "an interesting spot at this point in the timeline ...
 We don't know how fully committed he is to this Rebellion, and we're in the very early stages of his relationship with Leia ...
 And of course, you know with Han, eventually his past is going to start catching up to him."

 Publication

 Star Wars was one of three new Star Wars comics by Marvel announced in July 2014, along with Princess Leia and Darth Vader.
 The Star Wars comic was set to be written by Jason Aaron and illustrated by John Cassaday, and released in January 2015.
 Several variant covers were printed for the first issue.
 Simone Bianchi was the guest artist for issue #7.
 Stuart Immonen took over as artist with issue #8 in July 2015, completing the series' second story arc through issue #12.

+In 2017, Aaron stepped down as the comic's writer and was replaced by Kieron Gillen, while the art was taken over by Salvador Larroca.
+In 2019, Marvel announced that the series would be finished after 75 issues.
+The series was relaunched with issue #1 on January 1, 2020, continuing the story after the events of The Empire Strikes Back, written by Charles Soule with art by Jesus Saiz.